theotherp/nzbhydra2/readme.md

 ## Thanks ###
 <img src="https://github.com/theotherp/nzbhydra/raw/gh-pages/images/logo.png" width="60px"/> To Jetbrains for kindly providing me a license for IntelliJ - I can't imagine developing without it

-To all testers, bug reporters, donators, all around awesome people
+To all testers, bug reporters, donators, all around awesome people; especially judhat2 for beta testing and loads of helpful feedback

 ## License ###
    Licensed under the Apache License, Version 2.0 (the "License");